 The enormous markets in Oaxaca are also a foodie fantasy with everything from fresh fruits, vegetables, and spices at the Mercado Juarez (there’s Benito, again) to the massive food hall that is the Mercado 20 de Noviembre right across the street from it.
 Here you can get anything from full meals to a simply perfect cup of hot chocolate (made with milk or with water) accompanied by a light round bun that’s a bit like a brioche and perfect for dipping into the hot chocolate.

 Our favorite section of the Mercado 20 de Noviembre was the area we dubbed the Meat Market.
 You’ll smell it before you see it and don’t be put off by the bbq smoke or the sizzling sound or the hordes of people and apparent chaos.

-Another great use for meat is in or on a tlayuda, one of the signature dishes of Oaxaca.
-Take a 12″ tortilla, smear it with refried beans, then layer on freshly grilled meat, mild, stringy Oaxacan cheese and anything else your heart desires.
+Another great use for meat is in a tlayuda, one of the signature dishes of Oaxaca.
+Take a large four tortilla, smear it with refried beans, then layer on freshly grilled meat, mild, stringy Oaxacan cheese, and anything else your heart desires.
 Some people serve it open-face (like a Oaxacan pizza) and others fold it over.